 I have to thank my husband; Brian pushed me out the door to runaway for two days.

-I have to thank my teachers who all sent me words of encouragement during that intense week of crying.
+I have to thank my Confidence Photography teachers who all sent me words of encouragement during that intense week of crying.
 I have to thank my girlfriend at church who prayed for me while I just cried and cried.
-I have to thank Kayla, my counterpart at SONY, who gave me crazy girl power through our phone conversations.
+I have to thank Kayla, my Director at SONY, who gave me crazy girl power through our phone conversations.
 And I have to thank Jeff Jochum, a man who I owe much to.

 He was challenging me to risk making my focus all about empowering moms.